 This iconic southern Italian staple is a dish we often order out at restaurants, but it is incredibly easy to make at home.
 It’s a signature because of the cute little ear-shaped pasta — orecchiette — which helps to trap little bits of sausage and rapini (along with that silky sauce!) in ever bite.
 Serve alongside a simple Arugula Salad and some crusty bread for a complete meal.

-For more easy pasta recipes, you might like to try our Cajun Shrimp Pasta with Andouille Sausage or this Sausage Ragu Sauce (over pasta or creamy polenta) next!
+For more easy pasta recipes, you might like to try this Cajun shrimp pasta with andouille or this homemade sausage ragu (over pasta or creamy polenta) next!
+Not in the mood for pasta?
+This sausage-stuffed spaghetti squash with cheese is a fantastic option!

 Ingredients Notes